 We assume that there is a moat running around the castle, because Waite tells us so, it is just not viewable from our vantage point.

 In Tarot, moats symbolize two different states of awareness.
 There is this side, and that side of the water.
 On this side, you had a challenge, and on the other side your challenge is over.

 ⭐A bridge also appears in: Five of Cups Symbols

 Why is The Sky Yellow in the Four of Wands?

 In Tarot, Yellow skies represent a moment of happiness, success and bliss.
 Yellow is associated with the sun, and its life-giving warmth.
 The sun is perhaps one of the most common unifying symbols across diverse cultures and religions in the world since antiquity.
 It is symbolic of happiness, harvest, birth, healing, regal power and divinity.

 What Sphere Does The Four of Wands Represent in Qabalah?

 Qabalah (Kabbalah): In western occultism, the 4 of Wands depicts the fourth sphere of the Tree of Life called Chesed.
 Chesed translates as ‘mercy’, but could also be ‘love’.

-According to the Hermetic Order of the Golden Dawn, El is the God associated with Chesed and Tzadkiel (Righteousness of God) is the archangel who resides over the sphere.
+According to the Golden Dawn, El is the God associated with Chesed and Tzadkiel (Righteousness of God) is the archangel who resides over the sphere.
 The order of angels that reside in the sphere are the Chasmalim.

 Share This Article